Moduli stacks of stable toric quasimaps: Quasimaps with one parametrized component and the big -function of

 \subsection{Stable toric quasimaps with one parametrized component}

 Assume we are given a toric variety $X_\Sigma$ with a polarization as in \S 2, integers $g,k\geq 0$, an effective class $\beta\in H_2(X_\Sigma,\ZZ)$, and a fixed nonsingular projective curve $D$.
 Let ${\bf T}$ be the torus acting on $X_\Sigma$.
 The theory developed in this subsection should be understood as the $\bT$-equivariant theory.
-In particular, Conjecture \ref{I=J} and Theorem \ref{proj space} below express relationships between $\bT$-equivariant quasimap integrals and $\bT$-equivariant Gromov-Witten theory.
+In particular, Conjecture \ref{I=J} and Theorem \ref{proj space} below express relationships between the $\bT$-equivariant quasimap integrals and the $\bT$-equivariant Gromov-Witten invariants of $X_\Sigma$.

 However, since the torus $\bT$ plays no role in the arguments, it will be dropped from the notation.

 \begin{Def} A stable, $k$-pointed, toric quasimap of genus $g$ and class $\beta$ to $(X_\Sigma,D)$ is specified by the data